LumoMate

 In plain language

 Think of MCP as USB for AI assistants.
 Before USB, every printer needed its own cable and driver; afterwards, one plug worked everywhere.
-MCP plays the same role for tools an AI might want to use — your calendar, your code editor, a database — so the AI does not need bespoke code to reach each one.
+A plain Chatbot only has to answer you, but an AI Agent wants to act, and acting means reaching tools, usually through a separate API for each one.
+MCP plays that role for the tools an AI might want to use, your calendar, your code editor, a database, so the model does not need bespoke API code to reach each one.
 It is a protocol, not a model.

 An everyday picture